arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/glass-break-detector/content.md

 ![Model Testing Results](assets/edge-model-test.png)

-The image above shows the testing results with an accuracy of **99.12%**.
+The image above shows the testing results with an accuracy of **99.12 %**.
 This can be found within the **Model testing** section in the Edge Impulse platform.

-The confusion matrix highlights the model's capability to classify audio samples correctly while identifying potential areas for improvement.
+The confusion matrix highlights the model's capability to classify audio samples correctly while identifying potential areas for improvement:

+- Correctly classified "glassbreak" events: 94.4 %
+- Correctly classified "unknown" samples: 100 %

 Misclassifications mainly happened for short-duration glass-breaking sounds, suggesting the need for additional data or refinement of the processing pipeline to improve robustness.
 Regular updates to the dataset with new samples can address such limitations and improve performance.